ioccc-src/winner/2001/README.md

 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-The IOCCC has a website and now has a number of international mirrors.
-The primary site can be found at [www.ioccc.org](https://www.ioccc.org).

 Some ANSI C compilers are not quite as good as they should be.
 If yours is lacking, you may need to compile using gcc instead of your local compiler.